Types of Undergraduate Study Abroad Programs

 International Student Teaching

 Service Trips are not for credit and available to all undergraduate students.
 Service trips are proposed by students and student-led.
 Students must submit an application and a $500 deposit to be considered for a service trip.
 Service Trips are a great opportunity to travel and serve and will provide excellent life experience to prepare you for your future vocation.
 Students have the opportunity to fundraise for service trips throughout the year.
-For more information email CALL@csp.edu or stop by the CALL Center in Meyer Hall 115.
+For more information email ENGAGE@csp.edu or stop by the Center for Student Engagement in Meyer Hall 115.

 2020-2021 Service Trips